 - ½ cup grated Cheddar Cheese

 - parsley to garnish

-Cut the eggplant lengthwise, then scoop out the flesh, leaving about 1/4 inch around the edges.
+- Cut the aubergines lengthwise, then scoop out the flesh, leaving about ¼ inch around the edges.

-Chop the eggplant flesh, onion, red pepper and add to a pan together with half a teaspoon of olive oil.
+- Chop the aubergine flesh, onion, red pepper and add to a pan together with half a teaspoon of olive oil.

-Once the eggplant skins are ready, stuffed them with the quinoa mixture, and top with grated cheese.
+- Once the aubergine skins are ready, stuffed them with the quinoa mixture, and top with grated cheese.